EAP Open House:

 - Entry does not guarantee inclusion in the exhibition

-- Artworks are insured by MoAD for a maximum of $15,000 from the time they enter the gallery until they leave.
+- Selected artworks are insured by MoAD for a maximum of $15,000 from the time they enter the gallery until they leave.

 - Arrangements and expenses for shipping/delivery/retrieval are the responsibility of the artist.